jamespfennell/texcraft/README.md

 # Texcraft

-Texcraft is a research project to reimplement TeX typesetting software in the form a fully modular, LLVM-style framework.
+Texcraft is a research project to reimplement TeX typesetting software in the form of a fully modular, LLVM-style framework.
 We say "research project" because the work is somewhat speculative, though over time the goal seems more and more attainable.